 My psychotherapy practice is rooted in 20 years of mindfulness and meditation practice.
 I hold a deep and intrinsic belief in the capacity of all people to grow, develop and be well.
 You can read more about my approach to psychotherapy here.

-I have an MA in Core Process or Mindfulness Based Psychotherapy*, from the Karuna Institute and Middlesex University and am a Registered Member of the BACP (British Association of Counselling and Psychotherapy).
-I am also currently working towards accreditation with the UKCP (UK Council for Psychotherapy) and am a UKCP Trainee Psychotherapist.
-I began training in psychotherapy in 2010, and after two and a half years offering psychotherapy and counselling in a community mental health centre, I now offer short and long term psychotherapy and counselling to private clients.
+I have an MA in Core Process or Mindfulness Based Psychotherapy*, from the Karuna Institute and Middlesex University and have accreditation with the UKCP (UK Council for Psychotherapy).
+I am also a member of the Association of Core Process Psychotherapists and a Registered Member of the BACP (British Association of Counselling and Psychotherapy).
+I offer short and long term psychotherapy and counselling to private clients.
 I work with people of all religions and none.

 As part of my training, I have benefited from weekly psychotherapy myself over a period of many years.
 I undertake Continual Professional Development, work under the supervision of a UKCP supervisor and have professional insurance.
 I offer the highest degree of confidentiality and integrity in my professional practice.
-I abide by the ethical codes of the Karuna Institute, the BACP and the UKCP.
+I abide by the ethical codes of the UKCP, the BACP and the ACPP.

 *MA in Core Process Psychotherapy developed by Maura Sills and Franklyn Sills at the Karuna Institute, awarded by Middlesex University